 General Counsel – Head Legal & Integrity IMA,

-- Current government employment of owners, directors and key employees
+- Government employment of owners, directors and key employees.

-- Media search dating back ten years in a comprehensive international database
+- Local language media searches and litigation searches dating back seven years in a comprehensive international database.

-- Denied party screening and two negative media searches
+- Denied party screening and negative media searches.

 TRACEcertification is not a guarantee against past or potential wrongdoing by the certified entity or a guarantee against potential liability.
 A summary of any “red flags” identified during the TRACEcertification review will be included in the report, but not all red flags preclude TRACEcertification.
 Companies doing business with the TRACE Certified entity should always request a full copy of the underlying report.